ClickBank has been around for a long time. In fact, the affiliate network launched way back in 1998.

 But it’s not all crap.

-There are some really solid affiliate programs to be found on ClickBank.
+There are lots of quality programs to be found on ClickBank (alongside a few poor-quality ones).

 You just need to do your research, read reviews, and look for legit products.

-Yes, they have a lackluster interface, and teething problems…but affiliates still make money promoting their wares.
+Yes, they have a lackluster interface, and teething problems.
+And sure, there are plenty of ClickBank alternatives out there.
+But lots of people still make money promoting their wares through ClickBank affiliate marketing.

-You’ll learn the basics of niche and keyword research, as well as what it takes to actually get a site online.
+We teach new affiliates the basics of niche research and keyword rankings, as well as what it takes to actually get affiliate websites online, create high-converting sales pages, and drive organic traffic to your key landing pages.

 And you don’t have to buy a damned thing from us.